Tivoli Fest: From Aebleskiver to Vikings

-ELK HORN - The Danish Flag and the American Flag on light poles around Elk Horn on Saturday were waving and there was a lot of red, white and blue in the sunshine during Tivoli Fest.
+ELK HORN - The Danish Flag and the American Flag on light poles around Elk Horn on Saturday were waving with a lot of red, white and blue in the sunshine during Tivoli Fest.

 featured